 There are many factors involved in the production of healthy sperm and by addressing and supporting these, male fertility can also be improved.

 Interesting note: it takes three months for sperm to develop.
-Keep this in mind when deciding to start a family as you will need to support your system for at least three months if you are seeking to father a healthy baby.
+Keep this in mind when deciding to start a family as you will need to support your system for at least three months, but preferably six months, if you are seeking to father a healthy baby.

 Arrange a health check and consultation by calling True Medicine today – 07 – 5530 1863.